-As the WRMP24 preferred plan only includes demand management options, the related construction activities are likely to be discrete and implementation of construction mitigation measures are not considered likely.
+As the WRMP24 preferred plan only includes demand management options, the related construction activities are likely to be discrete and implementation of construction mitigation measures would only be considered likely in the event of adopting the adaptive pathway which includes supply option 2.2.2.1.

-6.8 CONCLUSIONS
+6.9 CONCLUSIONS

-The rdWRMP24 is focussed on delivering targets to halve leakage and reduce customer consumption to 110 litres per person per day by 2050.
-In addition, the plan targets 9% reduction of non-household consumption by 2037, in line with the proposed Environment Act target.
+The WRMP24 is focussed on delivering targets to halve leakage and reduce customer consumption to 110 litres per person per day by 2050.
+In addition, the plan targets 9% reduction of non-household consumption by 2038, in line with the proposed Environment Act target.
 Underpinning this is the company's programme of universal metering it is proposing to undertake between 2025 and 2035, which will provide invaluable information to support changes to customer behaviour as well as aiding with the targeting and delivery of leakage reductions.

-The rdWRMP24 best value plan does not require any supply options during the planning period of 2025 to 2050 in order to meet the deficit.
+The WRMP24 preferred plan does not require any supply options during the planning period of 2025 to 2050 in order to meet the deficit.
 The ambitious demand management programme described above provides the required level of savings.
+In the event of underachieving demand reduction by 50% or more, the plan will adopt an adaptive pathway which will include supply option 2.2.2.1 Blithfield Reservoir - 2m raising to avoid a deficit.

-Overall, the rdWRMP24 is expected to generate significant positive effects across several of the SEA objectives including water quantity (SEA Objective 5), economy (SEA Objective 11), human health and wellbeing (SEA Objective 13) and water resources (SEA Objective 14) as demand will be reduced by 63.51Ml/d across the SSW supply area.
+Overall, the WRMP24 preferred plan is expected to generate significant positive effects across several of the SEA objectives including water quantity (SEA Objective 5), economy (SEA Objective 11), human health and well-being (SEA Objective 13) and water resources (SEA Objective 14) as demand will be reduced by 67.35Ml/d across the SSW supply area.
 Improvements to water efficiency will better support population and economic growth, contribute towards maintaining health and aid sustainable water resource provision.
 Additionally, no significant negative effects have been identified for any of the SEA Objectives and no adverse effects are anticipated during operation from the options and as such, mitigation and enhancement measures are not likely to be necessary.